 - Receive new signals from Rodz

-- Score prospects based on signal strength and relevance
+- Score prospects based on signal strength and how well they match your target segments

 Converting Intent Signals into CSR Consulting Opportunities